Thank you , Unslightlyviewings, NightsPoison (awesome name btw), U-Madder, and ForeverTwatDarius for reviewing! Your words are infinitely inspiring!

-Mrs. Summers glanced down at Elsa.
+Mrs. Summers glared at Elsa.
 "I think it's the bride right now."
 Elsa glared back.

-Mrs. Summers huffed and opened the bathroom door, leaning in.
+Mrs. Summers huffed at the blonde before she opened the bathroom door.
 "What's in here…?
 Oh, the bathroom."
-She leaned out, looking at Anna questioningly.
+She looking at Anna in question.
 "No bathtub?"

 Elsa slowly turned and looked up at Anna, her eyebrows arched high and a smug look of I told you so plastered on her face.
 Anna groaned and rolled her eyes.

-Mrs. Summers closed the bathroom door and climbed carefully down the stairs before walking across the room towards the kitchen area.
+Mrs. Summers closed the bathroom door and carefully climbed down the stairs.
 "You really have quite a lot here, for one room.
-And where's the kitch—" Mrs. Summers stopped mid-sentence when she caught sight of the rusted fridge and chipped sink.
-"Whoo, t-there it is…" she said, feigning enthusiasm.
+And where's the kitch—" She stopped mid-sentence when she caught sight of the rusted fridge and chipped sink.
+"Whoo, there it is…" she said, feigning enthusiasm.
 "Very cozy."
-She turned back towards Anna, and the redhead turned on the ladder so she was facing her mother.
+She turned to Anna.
 "I suppose you'll eat out a lot the first year?"